 - The short-lived sitcom Built To Last had a non-phone variant.
 The main character agrees to meet a date at his parents' house and arranges for his brother to come in with a fake crisis in case the date doesn't go well.
 However, the date does go well and when the brother runs in to tell him their father had a heart attack, he tells him he doesn't have to do that.
 Like the Will and Grace example, the brother then tells him their father actually did have a heart attack.

 - Friends: Monica and Phoebe get stuck meeting an annoying old friend for coffee.
 When Monica arrives at Central Perk she tells Phoebe she's arranged for Chandler to do this so they can start avoiding the woman.
 When Amanda, the annoying friend, arrives she accidentally reveals that the last time she saw them Phoebe was trying to subtly cut off her friendship with Monica by avoiding her and ducking out of meeting up.
 Monica is understandably upset about this and when the escape call comes she takes it but leaves Phoebe behind to deal with Amanda on her own as revenge.

-- The Lifetime Movie of the Week "Harry and Meghan" has Harry receiving one of these halfway through his first date with Meghan Markle.
+- The Lifetime Movie of the Week "Harry and Meghan: A Royal Romance" has Prince Harry receiving one of these halfway through his first date with Meghan Markle.
 Meghan cottons on immediately and Harry sheepishly admits to having arranged this with his driver, but quickly admits that he's having a great time and doesn't want the date to end.

 - Blackadder.
 This backfires in the episode "Head" when Blackadder is about to get some...head (from the wife of Lord Farrow, whom he's impersonating).
 The Baldrick barges in as arranged (because Blackadder was worried she'd notice the deception if they talked too long) despite Blackadder desperately trying to get rid of him.